input-output-hk/cardano-sl/wallet-new/docs/updates.md

 Under this scenario, the user must be able to fetch updates which have been dismissed (or downloaded) but not applied yet.
-This is now easy to accomplish as querying `GET /api/v1/update` would return either an applied update, (in which case "No Updates Available" should be shown) or an update which has been downloaded already, or skipped.
+This is now easy to accomplish as querying `GET /api/v1/update` would return either an applied update, (in which case "No Updates Available" should be shown), a 404 (which entails the former) or an update which has been downloaded already, or skipped.
 Either way, the user will be in the position to move forward in the update process.

 -   (4) As a Daedalus user, I want to be able to install an update immediately.